Analysis - Europe's bailout an unexpected bargain for China

 Any contribution to the rescue of the euro zone is fraught with risks -- and no sum has yet been declared -- but for many analysts the upside for China far outweighs the danger of failure.

-Among multiple motivations China has for contributing to a euro zone bailout -- such as supporting recovery in its single biggest export market and protecting the value of the 600 billion euros (527 billion pounds) of sovereign debt in the bloc it already owns -- being hailed as the banker to the world is a strong one.
+Among multiple motivations China has for contributing to a euro zone bailout -- such as supporting recovery in its single biggest export market and protecting the value of the 600 billion euros (528 million pounds) of sovereign debt in the bloc it already owns -- being hailed as the banker to the world is a strong one.

 Beijing already enjoys that status in Asia, largely because no country in the region has any desire to ask the IMF for help again after the bruising experiences of the 1997-98 financial crisis, while they would be more than willing to seek assistance from their principal trading partner.